 All Star Cheer & Dance

-The ACA currently uses the USASF/IASF Rules for all All Star cheer divisions.
+The ACA currently uses the USASF/IASF Rules and Cheer Canada Age Grid & Divisions for All Star cheer and dance divisions.
 Both Cheer and Dance teams must also follow the ACA Competition Policy.
 Due to recent changes in USASF/IASF policies, you must request a copy of the rules.

-Please click the link below to submit your request.
+Please click the button below to submit your request.

 - Specialty divisions include individuals and duos competiting a routine that does not include stunts, as well and Partner and Quad Groups that compete in the stunt division.